ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

-As the table here and the chart below indicate, in 2020, applicants in Arkansas can expect a fairly quick waiting period for a hearing – the state on the whole is below the national average, and actually ranks 4th in the national in terms of shortest waiting times.
+As the table here and the chart below indicate, in 2020, applicants in Arkansas can expect a fairly quick waiting period for a hearing – the state on the whole is below the national average, and actually ranks 6th in the national in terms of shortest waiting times.
 However, Arkansas lags far behind the national average in terms of approval rates at the Hearing stage.
-While the Fort Smith office isn’t far behind – only about 7 percentage points – the Little Rock office’s approval rates in 2020 are 14 points behind the national average.
+While the Fort Smith office is actually ahead of the national average by 4.5 percentage points, the Little Rock office’s approval rates in 2020 are 14.3 points behind the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.